Contents

 Heat Loss in Cold Seasons.

 With their flat or angled positions, skylights gather dirt and particles at a greater rate than windows.
-If you occasionally tidy your windows, you’ll need to clean the skylight regularly.
+If you rarely tidy your windows, you’ll need to clean up the skylight regularly.
 Plus, installing the roof is the only way to clean up the outside of a skylight.

-The majority of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the cost.
-If your roof opening doesn’t fit among the listed below sizes, expect to pay a minimum of 25% more for the system than the next-closest requirement option on this list.
+A lot of standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the greater the cost.
+If your roof opening does not fit among the below sizes, anticipate to pay at least 25% more for the system than the next-closest requirement option on this list.

 Size (Width by Height) Rate.